The Racket (1951 film): Cast

+Release

+The film's world premiere was held at the Earle Theatre in Philadelphia on October 25, 1951.

 Reception

-New York Times critic Bosley Crowther panned the film.
-He wrote, "In this consummation, however, the conflict of cop and crook is conspicuously unoriginal, considering the number of times that it has been contemplated on the screen since The Racket was first produced, and the staging of it, under the direction of John Cromwell, is dismally uninspired.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "[T]he conflict of cop and crook is conspicuously unoriginal, considering the number of times that it has been contemplated on the screen since 'The Racket' was first produced, and the staging of it, under the direction of John Cromwell, is dismally uninspired.
 Furthermore, the construction of the screen play by W. R. Burnett and William Wister Haines is so badly disordered toward the finish that it is almost impossible to perceive the intricacies of the planning by which the cop lures the crook to his doom.
 As a consequence, the collision of Mr. Mitchum and Mr. Ryan is a pretty dull one, in this instance marked mainly by exchanges of clichés, and the rest of the cast does little to add life to the activities."

-Variety magazine, on the other hand, gave the film a positive review, "This remake of Bartlett Cormack's old play has been handled to emphasize clearcut action and suspense and the casting is just right to stress the rough and ready toughness in the script ...
-Further masculine attention is gained through the strong work of William Talman as a rookie cop ...
-Development is enlivened with some solid thriller sequences, such as a rooftop fight between Mitchum and a gunman, careening autos and crashes, and gunplay between the forces of good and evil."

-Writing recently, critic Dennis Schwartz was disappointed with the film, writing, "... this film didn't have enough punch to be hard-hitting, as it softened all the things about widespread city corruption and made all the characters into one-dimensional types.
-All it had going were the action scenes and some gloss, as the original version was a much more effective film ...
-The film is more reflective of the 1920s than the 1940s, unfortunately it's set in the '40s.
-This is a typical gangster film of that era but is dated and too murky."
+Critic Philip K. Scheuer of the Los Angeles Times wrote: "Bartlett Cormack's 'The Racket,' a stage and screen hit of a quarter-century ago, has had so many imitations since then that its remake by Howard Hughes seems like an imitation of THEM.
+As a gangster piece it still has its automatic excitement; but as an 'expose' of the underworld's tie-in with city and state government it is— despite the Kefauver committee's recent investigations—as old-fashioned as a night-stick-swinging, pavement-pounding cop."

+In The Philadelphia Inquirer, reviewer Mildred Martin called the film "a classic, in its way" and "complicated, bare-knuckled and unvarnished in its violence".